-The Program Chair may not submit papers to the conference, and SIGPLAN Executive Committee recommends that the General Chair also not be allowed to submit papers.
+The Program Chair may not submit papers to the conference, and the SIGPLAN Executive Committee recommends that the General Chair also not be allowed to submit papers.
 The conference steering committee should be consulted for any changes to the accepted way of organizing and running the conference.
-The SIGPLAN Executive Committee serves as the steering committee for those conferences without steering committees of their own.
+The SIGPLAN Executive Committee serves as the steering committee for conferences without steering committees of their own.

 Develop a timeline, at least eighteen months in advance of the conference date.
 Unless the conference is part of a series which already has approval for ongoing sponsorship, submit to the SIGPLAN Vice-Chair a SIGPLAN sponsorship request form eighteen months before the date of the conference.
 If you are unsure as to whether you need to submit a request form, ask the SIGPLAN Vice Chair.
 An ACM preliminary approval form (PAF) must be submitted in order to issue a call for papers.
-Submitting a PAF also causes the conference to be added to ACM’s master calendar.
+Approval of a PAF also causes the conference to be added to ACM’s master calendar.

 Establish a web site for the conference and send the URL to the SIGPLAN Information Director (as soon as date and site are determined).
 You can put a preliminary call on the web without listing the program committee, but a PAF must have been approved.

 The Professional Activities Committee of SIGPLAN has been established to award travel grants for students to present at SIGPLAN-sponsored events.
 Please mention its availability on your web page.
-PAC also has supported programmes for underrepresented groups.
+PAC also has supported programs for underrepresented groups.
 If you would like to explore this possibility, please contact the PAC chair, listed on the PAC web page.

 Consider seeking NSF funding to support student participation too.
 If you do so, do it well in advance, and consider specifying ACM as the recipient of the funds, so that they can handle disbursement.